The best things to do in Cardiff

 Science comes to life at Techniquest through over 120 hands-on exhibits all waiting to be pushed, prodded and explored.
 The Science Theatre stages exciting shows for all the family at weekends and in school holidays.
 Experience the stars as never before and take a fascinating tour of the night sky in the amazing digital Planetarium.

 Formerly a church used by the Scandinavian sailors, the Norwegian Church is one of the historical buildings situated in Cardiff Bay.
 The historical wooden church was rebuilt in 1992 and operates as a registered self-funded not-for-profit charity.
 Small concerts, art exhibitions and conferences are held here.
-Not to mention that famous children’s author Ronald Dahl attended this church when he was growing up for regular worship, and was even baptised here!
+Not to mention that famous children’s author Roald Dahl attended this church when he was growing up for regular worship, and was even baptised in this place!

 Have a bit more time and want to do something different?
 Take a trip outside of busy Cardiff and relax with the family.